iivanoo/covid-apps-observer/data/data_uk/reports/resources/net.hscni.covid19ni___2.0/report.md

 > Easy to use informative and source of good advice and information specific for NI residents.<br> :date: __2020-06-06 10:56:34__

 > If you are from UK but not from NI, this app is not for you as it may not match the advice your local government is giving.
 Crucially, this is the advice of the Northern Irish HSC (NHS equivalent).<br> :date: __2020-06-02 13:07:43__

-> I don't live in NI, and I don't have any covid symptoms but I was curious to see how this app worked, so I used an NI postcode and 'role-played'.
-This is great; clear and concise, with efficient links through to local health service info.
-We could definitely benefit from an app like this in mainland UK.
-Hats off to the developers!
-To those giving 1 star reviews, I note many of you do not live in NI & did not notice that the app was, therefore, not designed for you!!!<br> :date: __2020-05-27 19:31:24__